Bubble sort and Howe duality for staircase matrices: Abstract

 \section{Abstract}

-In this paper, we present an independent proof of the Cauchy identities for staircase matrices, originally discovered in~\cite{FKM::Cauchy}, using the combinatorics of the Bruhat poset and the bubble-sort procedure.
-Additionally, we derive new insights into certain coefficients appearing in one of these identities.
+We prove the alternating Cauchy identity for staircase matrices conjectured in~\cite{FKM::Cauchy}, together with an explicit description of the coefficients occurring in it.
+As a byproduct, our approach also yields a new, independent (more combinatorial) proof of the Cauchy identities for staircase matrices established in~\cite{FKM::Cauchy}.

 The first part of the paper focuses on combinatorial aspects.
 It is self-contained, of independent interest, and introduces a generalization of parabolic Bruhat graphs for monotone functions on an arborescent poset.
-The second part examines the intersections of Demazure modules within a given integrable representation.
-Finally, we propose a generalization of the classical Howe duality for staircase matrices in terms of the corresponding distributive lattice of Demazure submodules.
-Computing the associated character yields the desired Cauchy identities for staircase matrices.
+The second part centers on representation theory.
+We propose a generalization of the classical Howe duality for staircase matrices in terms of the distributive lattice of Demazure submodules within a given integrable representation.
+Computing the associated character yields all desired Cauchy identities for staircase matrices.